apurbapaul1998/smartMoneyMovement/README.md

 # smartMoneyMovement

-In this I analysed FII DII smartMoney movement using python/pandas.. analysed positions of bigPlayrs by using OI data from NSE site
+In this I analysed FII DII smartMoney movement using python/pandas.. through which we can understand wheather there's any smart money movement or not in which stock/instrument/sector they have poured money in analysed positions of bigPlayrs by using OI data from NSE site

 Took datas from https://www.nseindia.com/all-reports-derivatives